hkust-hpc-team/hkust-hpc/docs/source/migration-from-hpc3/index.rst

 This command will display the total size of the specified directory and its contents.

 .. note::
    If your total data size exceeds 500GB, you'll need to request additional quota.
-Please email `cchelp@ust.hk <mailto:cchelp@ust.hk>`_ with the following information:
+Please email `cchelp@ust.hk`_ with the following information:

    - Your Principal Investigator's username
    - Current data size in HPC3 (as determined by the ``du -sh`` command)